Administration of a deceased person’s estate – proving the validity of a will

 A grant of probate is official recognition that the will (which may include codicils) was proved to be valid by the Court and intended to be their last will.
-This article is about probate, which only applies when a will was left.

 A grant of probate can only be sought in the state or territory where the deceased person owned property.